 In his request, Coren asked the obedience judges to assess and rank dog breeds by performance – based off his criteria.
 And with the collected data, he was able to finalize a list of the smartest dog breeds.
 Here’s the criteria that he used:

 - The number of repetitions it took for a dog breed to learn a new command.
 Fewer repetitions meant a smarter dog breed.

 - The success rate of a dog breed obeying a known command on the first try.
 The higher the success rate, the more intelligent the dog (and obedient!).

-In addition, the recognized breed needed at least 100 assessments to qualify for the smartest dog breeds list.
-Pugs were both popular and recognized at the time, so they made the cut.
+In addition, the tested breeds needed at least 100 assessments to qualify for the final smartest dog breeds list.
+The breed needed enough data to quality for the final rankings.
+Of course, Pugs were both popular and recognized at the time, so they easily made the cut.

 How the Pug Performed